Boy Gets Girl: Plot

 A friend sets Theresa up on a blind date with a nice guy named Tony who works in the computer industry.
 It is awkward, but not too awkward as Theresa accepts a second date.
-(They even find a couple things in common such as both being from the Midwest.)
+(They even find a couple of things in common, such as both being from the Midwest.)
 By the end of this date, she realizes that he is not right for her and politely excuses herself from the date.
 Tony continues to intrude further into Theresa’s life, with unexpected visits to Theresa’s office and unsettling phone messages at her home.
 Theresa starts to worry as she realizes that Tony knows where she lives.
 At her co-worker's urging, she calls the police, but when Officer Beck investigates, Theresa realizes there is not much that the police can do.
 Beck suggests moving out of her apartment and changing her name.
 Despite all her efforts to avoid him by hiding in her work and opening up to her colleagues, she eventually realizes that he has and will always have control over her life.
 She eventually loses everything, including her identity, humanity, and will, as she changes her name and moves out of New York City to Denver, a shadow of the woman she once was.